 Withdrawal from Courses

 During the first two-thirds of a semester, a student may withdraw from a course and receive a grade of W. After that date, a student who withdraws will receive a grade of WF.
 A student who does not withdraw but stops attending class will receive a grade of UW.
 Both the WF and UW count as an F (0) in the student’s grade point average.
 Forms for withdrawing from individual courses are available in the Office of the Registrar.

 Withdrawal from University

 The University regards the registration of a student as a contractual agreement.
 For this reason, special procedures must be followed in the event a student withdraws from the University.
-Any student considering withdrawal after the beginning of classes initiates the process by having an interview with a member of the Student Experience staff.
+Any student considering withdrawal after the beginning of classes initiates the process by having an interview with a member of the Student Success staff.
 A form obtained from that office must be completed with signatures from the student financial services, residence life and registrar’s offices before withdrawal is official.